 When I came across the Alien Cosmic Expo poster on Facebook, (which appeared to come from the X-Files opening credits school of design), I wasn't drawn to it because I wanted to believe, but rather to understand what it was that so many others were dedicating their lives to believing in.

-I arrived on Friday afternoon.
-The conference halls of the Best Western are mercifully air-conditioned and bathed in a sickly yellow non-alien glow.
-The programming for that day was a workshop for "experiencers" who believe they've had contact—mental or physical—with an alien.
+The programming for Friday was a workshop for "experiencers" who believe they've had contact—mental or physical—with an alien.
 It was set up like an extraterrestrial support group that allowed a mix of speakers and audience members a place to share their stories openly.
 The workshop had just broken for a half hour and its attendees were now mingling in the lobby.
 Directly beside the reception desk was a table with a large cardboard cutout that read "ALIENS AMONG US" sitting next to a stack of books with the same title.
 An elderly man and woman sitting behind the desk noticed me staring at it.

 "Sites" include any archeological spot that is thought to share a connection with aliens; places like Petra in Jordan or the Giza plateau in Egypt.
 Before we can talk more, people begin shuffling back into the conference room.
 I shuffled in and found a seat.